offendingcommit/valdris/Lore/Architect.md

 ### The Three Pillars of Architect Engineering

-The [[Tinker-Priests]] have identified three fundamental principles underlying all [[Architect Technology]]:
+The [Tinker-Priests](../Factions%20&%20Organizations/Tinker-Priests.md) have identified three fundamental principles underlying all [Architect Technology](../Technology/Architect%20Technology%20Overview.md):

 #### Harmonic Resonance
 Every Architect device operates on principles of sympathetic vibration and harmonic frequency.
-From the musical communications of the [[Singing Spires of Kelathon]] to the smallest [[Architect Technology|harmonic crystals]], their technology speaks in the language of vibration and song.
+From the musical communications of the [Singing Spires of Kelathon](../Architect%20Ruins/Singing%20Spires%20of%20Kelathon.md) to the smallest [harmonic crystals](../Technology/Architect%20Technology%20Overview.md), their technology speaks in the language of vibration and song.

 - **Crystal Networks**: Information and energy transmission across continental distances
 - **Harmonic Locks**: Security systems requiring specific frequencies for access